 Everyone dies and then lives forever.
 You are either saved and going to spend eternity with Jesus, or you are not and will spend eternity in Hell.
 I pray I will see you in Heaven!

 I am a police detective with a police department in Southern California.
 I have been a police officer for more than 25 years.
 I was born and raised in Pennsylvania.
 I graduated high school, went to college for a year and then enlisted in the Marine Corps.

-During my years in the Marine Corps and my early years as a police officer I was dependant upon myself and I did not think I needed God.
+During my years in the Marine Corps and my early years as a police officer, I was dependant on myself and I did not think I needed God.